Codehub-Technologies/Codehub-Learning-Projects/Frontend-Development/HTML-and-CSS/Basics/Simple Blog Card/README.md

 # Simple Blog Card

 ## Objective
 The objective of this project is to create a simple blog card using HTML and CSS.
-The blog card will display a preview of a blog post, including the title, category, and a brief excerpt.
+The blog card will display a preview of a blog post, including the title and a brief excerpt.

 ## Task Description
 - Create an HTML file (`index.html`) with a display area for the blog card.
 - Implement CSS (`styles.css`) to style the blog card layout for visual appeal and readability.
-- Display blog post information, including title, category, and a short excerpt.
+- Display blog post information, including title and a short excerpt.
 - Include a `Read More` button

 ## Design System